top of page

 I and another designer spent a lot of time playing and testing all the features every time they were added or updated to make sure that everything was working correctly.

-If it wasn't the case, we would either solve the problem ourselves or, if the issue was too complex for us, we would record the issue, explain how we got it and send it to the programmers.
+solve the problem ourselves or, if the issue was too complex for us, we would record the issue, file a QA ticket and send it for the programmers.

 bottom of page